brightdata/real-estate-ai-agent/README.md

 ## 🌟 Overview

-Real Estate AI Agent System is a Python-based solution that uses advanced AI agents and Bright Data's ecosystem (including the MCP server) to extract, process, and deliver structured real estate property data from multiple sources.
+Real Estate AI Agent System is a Python-based solution that leverages AI agents and Bright Data's Model Context Protocol (MCP) server to extract, process, and deliver structured real estate property data from multiple sources.

-- Automates property data extraction from real estate websites
+- Automates property data extraction from real estate websites like Zillow, Realtor.com, Redfin, and more
 - Integrates with Bright Data proxies for robust anti-bot and geo-unblocking
-- AI-powered data parsing and normalization
+- Uses Nebius Qwen LLM for adaptive, schema-validated property data extraction
-- Outputs results as structured JSON for downstream analytics or application use
+- Outputs results as structured JSON for analytics or downstream applications

 ---